allenporter/home-assistant-datasets/generation/README.md

 - Generate the Areas of the Home useful for automation
 - Generate the devices in each area
 - Generate interesting actions that can be used with the Home
+- Generate the subset of devices needed to evaluate the action

 There is a notebook for each phase, as well as seed data that is used for the n-shot examples at that phase.
 The notebooks help drive feeding data from the